Where Hindsight Credit Can Reside: A Signed-Capacity View of Token Updates in RLVR: Training Setup

 \subsection{Experiment Setup for Other Baselines}

-The policy entropy methods are mostly configured with techniques of DAPO, such as clip-higher, dynamic sampling, token-level policy gradient loss,s and overlong penalty.
-We directly re-evaluate the model checkpoints if the baseline released the model weights (i.e., W-REINF, GRPO, PRIME).
-We reimplemented the other baselines using the open-source codes.
-We ignore the PRIME performance in 1.5B model, because it requires training a policy-matched implicit process reward models.
+For reimplemented entropy baselines, we use the same training infrastructure and DAPO-style stability techniques, including Clip-Higher, dynamic sampling, token-level policy gradient loss, and overlong penalty.
+When a baseline releases model weights (i.e., W-REINF, GRPO, and PRIME), we directly re-evaluate the released weights under our evaluation pipeline.
+For baselines that require local reproduction, we use the corresponding open-source code and match the reported implementation choices when available.
+We do not report PRIME on the 1.5B model because it requires training a policy-matched implicit process reward model.

 \textbf{GRPO}~\cite{DBLP:journals/corr/abs-2402-03300} eliminates the memory-intensive critic model by optimizing the policy using group-based relative advantages derived from a group of rollouts.
-We use the default training loss with KL divergence and set the clipping parameter $\epsilon_{high}$/$\epsilon_{low}$ for the policy objective to 0.2.
+For the locally reproduced GRPO baseline, we use the group-based relative advantage objective and set the clipping parameter $\epsilon_{\text{high}}$/$\epsilon_{\text{low}}$ for the policy objective to 0.2.

 \textbf{DAPO}~\cite{DBLP:journals/corr/abs-2503-14476} builds upon and refines the GRPO framework.
 It addresses entropy collapse in long-chain-of-thought reasoning by introducing techniques like Clip-Higher and dynamically filtering out zero-variance sample groups.